Michael Klinski

 Yes.

-South Dakota U.S. Rep. Dusty Johnson was reimbursed for private flights more than any member of Congress from 2019 until June 2025, according to an analysis from the nonprofit news organization The Center Square.
+South Dakota Rep. Dusty Johnson was reimbursed for private flights more than any member of the U.S. House from 2019 until June 2025, according to an analysis from the nonprofit news organization The Center Square.

-The outlet examined House disbursements during that time and found that Johnson was reimbursed $63,000 for charter flights, almost $45,000 more than the next representative.
+The outlet examined House disbursement during that time and found that Johnson was reimbursed $63,000 for six years of charter flights, almost $45,000 more than the next representative.

 The claim was made in an ad by Defend US PAC ahead of the South Dakota Republican primary for governor on June 2.

-Johnson spokeswoman Kristin Blakely said at the time that the large district makes chartered flights necessary.
+Johnson spokeswoman Kristin Blakely said the large district makes chartered flights necessary.

 This fact brief responds to conversations such as this one.